farhaannishtar/Focus-Logger/README.md

 Create these Apple Shortcuts.

 ## Usage
 To log a focus period:

-Activate the Apple Shortcut.
+Activate the Apple Shortcut (with a voice command or on the shortcuts app).
-The backend service will create a POST request to RescueTime, logging the focus period.
+The backend service will create a POST request to RescueTime, creating / discontinuing the focus session.